vonpo/chat-application/README.md

 ### Run dev app
 `npm start`

+#### Paramters
 By default it uses:
-`env.IN_MEMORY_CHAT=true` env variable which setup fake in memory chat server.
+`env.IN_MEMORY_CHAT=true` env variable which setup fake in-memory-chat server.

-If you want to run your own chat server you can setup this one:
+If you want to run your own chat server you need to setup this one:
 `https://github.com/vonpo/chat-application-backend`

 ## Run dev remote app:
-`npm start start-remote`
+`npm start start-remote` - this connects to `http://104.248.41.129:4000`

 Update those parameters if you have your own backend setup: